Back to Forests

 Only what can be scientifically proven is true.

-At first glance, that sounds rational.
+At first glance, that sounds rigorous.

-That statement can’t be scientifically proven.
+But here is the problem: That statement cannot be scientifically proven.

-But we’ve started to use it like a worldview.
+We believe in science.
+But we have started to use it like a worldview.

 What Science Can’t Tell You